fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 In this project, there will be three deliverables:

 1) A markdown document, with a clear description of the dataset, summarizing the most important points (size, attributes) and initial findings.
 Clearly describe each step of your exploratory process.
+You should include plots with meaningful captions.
+Please put some effort into it, it can be very helpful later as you build your portfolio.
+The document should have 500-800 words.

 2) A ~5 minute presentation, also describing the dataset and summarizing your most important findings.

 3) A Jupyter Notebook, with each step of your exploratory process.
-Make sure it is *easily* reproducible.
+Make sure it is *easily* reproducible and well documented, including both comments and plots.

 ###### Grading